BadBambi/balena-motioneye/README.md

 ### Notes

-*   The current setup only supports ARMv7 devices (especially Raspberry Pi 3).
-Other device types are WIP
+*   The current setup only supports ARMv7 devices (especially Raspberry Pi 3) & now Zero W
 *   The default `docker-compose.yml` exposes 10 MotionEye camera streaming ports on the port range used by MotionEye by default (`8081-8090`), if need more than that, you need to edit the compose file.